Scarlett Johansson & June Squibb On 'Eleanor The Great'

 Scarlett mentioned that

-there is a planned bot mitzvah for you in the film.
+there was a planned bot mitzvah for you in the film.

 You actually had to learn Torah for this role.